USS John F. Kennedy (CV-67): 1990s

 John F. Kennedy returned to the U.S. in time to participate in Fleet Week in New York and Independence Day celebrations in Boston, Massachusetts before receiving an "All-hands" recall on 10 August 1990, for Operation Desert Shield.
 The ship was empty of fuel, and ordnance and equipment as she was ready to join the yards for some SRA maintenance.
 Once the Warning order was issued, the ship went into 24-hour supplies replenishment procedures.
 She took on all the supplies and equipment she had just been offloading.
 She took on additional fuel and ordnance while crossing the Atlantic Ocean.
 She departed the United States combat ready faster than any ship had accomplished since the Vietnam War.
 She departed on 15 August 1990, and became the flagship for the commander of the Red Sea Battle Force.
-At midnight on 17 January 1991 John F. Kennedy's Carrier Air Wing 3 commenced the very first strike operations against Iraqi forces as part of Operation Desert Storm.
+At midnight on 17 January 1991 John F. Kennedy's Carrier Air Wing 3 commenced the first strike operations against Iraqi forces as part of Operation Desert Storm.
 Between the commencement of the operation and the cease-fire, John F. Kennedy launched 114 airstrikes and nearly 2,900 sorties against Iraq, which delivered over 3.5 million pounds of ordnance.
 On 27 February 1991 President George H. W. Bush declared a cease-fire in Iraq, and ordered all U.S. forces to stand down.
 John F. Kennedy was relieved, and began the long journey home by transiting the Suez Canal.
 She arrived in Norfolk on 28 March 1991.

 While at Norfolk the ship was placed on a four-month selective restricted-availability period as shipyard workers carried out maintenance.
 Extensive repairs to the flight deck, maintenance and engineering systems were made.
 Additionally, the ship was refitted to handle the new F/A-18C/D Hornet.

 With the upgrades completed, John F. Kennedy departed on her 14th deployment to the Mediterranean, assisting several task forces with workup exercises in anticipation of intervention in Yugoslavia.
 When John F. Kennedy returned she was sent to the Philadelphia Naval Shipyard, where she underwent a two-year extensive overhaul.
 Upon completion of the overhaul the ship was transferred to the Mayport Naval Station near Jacksonville, Florida, which remained the ship's home port.